florayuyuun123/my-argocd-app/argocd documentation.md

 kubectl get secret $(kubectl get serviceaccount my-service-account -n my-namespace -o jsonpath="{.secrets[0].name}") -n my-namespace -o jsonpath="{.data.token}" | base64 --decode
 ```

+* This command will output the token in plain text, which you can then use in your kubeconfig file.

 ### Check the cluster status

 ```